as-pect/as-pect/readme.md

 it("should report the median", () => {});
 ```

-To force reporting of the average, or mean test runtime, use the `reportAverage` function.
+To force reporting of the average, or mean test runtime, use the `reportAverage`
+function.

 ```ts
 reportAverage(true); // false will disable reporting of the mean it("should report the average", () => {});
 ```

-To force reporting of the variance in the runTime sample, use the `reportVariance` function.
+To force reporting of the variance in the runTime sample, use the `reportVariance`
+function.

 ```ts
 reportVariance(true); // false will disable reporting of the variance it("should report the variance deviation", () => {});
 ```

-To force reporting of the standard deviation of the runTime sample, use the `reportStdDev` function.
+To force reporting of the standard deviation of the runTime sample, use the
-This method implies the use of the variance calculation, and will auto-include it in the test result.
+`reportStdDev` function.
+This method implies the use of a variance calculation,
+and will auto-include it in the test result.

 ```ts
 reportStdDev(true); // false will disable reporting of the standard deviation